-We begin by evaluating the cost ratio of D-VNE to OPT-MULE (Fig. 8(a)).
-The performance gap between D-VNE and FAST-MULE is evident from Fig. 8(a).
+We begin by evaluating the cost ratio of D-VNE to OPT-MULE (Fig. 9(a)).
+The performance gap between D-VNE and FAST-MULE is evident from Fig. 9(a).
 D-VNE could embed VNs within $1.5 \times$ the cost of the optimal for $\approx 40\%$ of the cases, whereas, FAST-MULE remains within the same bound for more than 70% of the cases.
-A head-to-head comparison between D-VNE and FAST-MULE (Fig. 8(b)) shows that on average D-VNE allocates $\approx 66\%$ more resources compared to FAST-MULE.
+A head-to-head comparison between D-VNE and FAST-MULE is presented in Fig. 9(b).
+We observe that on average D-VNE allocates $\approx 66\%$ more resources compared to FAST-MULE.
 These results reflect the advantage of a joint embedding scheme compared to a disjoint approach adopted by D-VNE.